jballar6/cs260-startup/README.md

 - **database** - Workouts are started in local storage as a placeholder for the future database data.
 - **WebSocket** - I also dynamically update the Log list in real time with the stored workouts in reverse order of when they were added.
 - **application logic** - I've begun setting up some of the basic functionality with the ability to sort workouts by Weight, Reps, or Date in the Stats page.
 There is also working functionality for moving forward and backward through dates.
 I'm also currently working on making a Logbook object that will map the workouts arrays to the current date and display the proper workouts list for the selected date.

+## Service deliverable

+For this deliverable I added backend endpoints to receive and return stored workouts.
+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - Added call to API for motivational gym quotes.
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for logged workouts.
+- **Frontend calls service endpoints** - I did this using the fetch function.